microbullet/microbullet.github.io/docs/index.md

 ## Synopsis

-The SGK Ultimate guide is a place where i try in vain to document all there is to document about the indie game "Shotgun King: The Final Checkmate"
+The SGK Ultimate guide is a place where I try in vain to document all there is to document about the indie game "Shotgun King: The Final Checkmate"

 ## Links